RobTillaart/MAX471_RT/README.md

 ## Description

-The MAX471 is a (older) current sensor
+The MAX471 is an older current sensor which can handle up to 50 Watt, with a maximum of 25 Volts or a current of 3 Amperes.

-a.k.a.
-GY-471
+It is officially not supported anymore however there are still many for sale.

-MAX472 seems to be compatible but has some different wiring.
+The MAX471 is also in the market as the GY-471.

-See datasheet.
+The MAX472 seems to be compatible with this library but it uses has some different wiring.
+Details see datasheet.

-The library is experimental and needs more testing.
+The library is **experimental** and needs testing.

 Feedback, issues and improvements are welcome,
 Please open an issue on GitHub.